neilhwatson/delta_reporting/README.md

 ## Support ##

-Evolve Thinking is the creator and caretaker of Delta Reporting.
-They offer professional support services for Delta Reporting, CFEngine, and other IT services. ( http://evolvethinking.com ).
+Neil Watson is the creator and caretaker of Delta Reporting.
+They offer professional support services for Delta Reporting, CFEngine, and other IT services. ( http://watson-wilson.ca ).

 ## How it works ##